1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 But like Morningstar, I am watching 3M's profitability metrics over time, as well as how it handles the complex issues surrounding PFAS and leverage.

-Management quality scores are based on both capital allocation over time (profitability vs peers) and dividend friendliness.
+Management quality scores are based on both capital allocation over time (profitability vs. peers) and dividend friendliness.
 That means a dedication to a conservative balance sheet and consistent dedication to annual dividend hikes.

 20+ years is the Graham standard of excellence, and so what I use as the basis for most companies with wide moats getting a 3/3 management quality score.